 - Traveling to three-five countries?
 Buy a Selectpass.

 - Five+ countries?
 Buy a Global Youthpass covering 18 countries.

 - Want flexible travel days on the Global pass?
 Buy a Global Flexipass.

-If you'll be opting for a night train, you'll want to make a reservation in advance, as getting a flat bed to sleep on rather than sitting upright for the duration of the journey makes all the difference.
-Yes, I'm speaking from experience.
+If you'll be opting for a night train however, you'll want to make a reservation in advance, as getting a flat bed to sleep on rather than sitting upright for the duration of the journey makes all the difference.
 In that case, you can make your reservation online with your Eurail pass, or buy a ticket from the train station several days in advance.
 Reservations will usually cost $3.